jonnonz1/nz-statute-book/acts/public/2010/unit-titles-act-2010.md

 ### 48 Noting of subsidiary unit title development
 On the deposit of a unit plan for the subdivision of a principal unit under subpart 2 or section 24(2)﻿(a), the Registrar must—
-  (a) note the subsidiary unit title development on the supplementary record sheet for each unit title development in the layered unit title development of which it is a part; and
+  (a) note the subsidiary unit title development on the supplementary record sheet for each unit title development in the layered unit title development of which it is a part.
-  (b) note on the relevant supplementary record sheet the ownership interest of the principal unit that was subdivided to create the subsidiary unit title development, reassessed as required by section 32(3)﻿(b).
+  (b)

 ### 49 New unit plans
 In any case where, under any of the provisions of section 30, 57, 59, or 68, a new unit plan is deposited under the Land Transfer Act 1952,—